awarirahul365/Postsharer/README.md

 # Postsharer

-Post and video sharing application.
+Posts and video sharing application.

 A new Flutter project.